Coronavirus (COVID-19) Resources

 - Questions and requests for general information about COVID-19 can be directed to Vermont 2-1-1’s online database or by dialing 211 on your phone.

-- Addison County Economic Development Corporation is maintaining and updating a COVID-19 related resource list for businesses; check that regularly!
+- Addison County Economic Development Corporation is maintaining and updating a COVID-19 related resource list for businesses.

 - The Lake Champlain Regional Chamber of Commerce has brought together a great set of resources and information especially for businesses.